-Entrants to this programme can be required to have obtained a degree in law or economic or business or finance or a related area with a first or upper second class honours (or an equivalent classification if they graduated overseas).
+Entrants to this programme are normally required to have obtained a degree in law, economics, business or finance or a related area with a first or upper second class honours (or an equivalent classification if they graduated overseas).
 Applicants who do not reach these requirements may be considered if they have other qualifications or appropriate work experience.
 All applicants are considered on their individual merits, and the School may vary these requirements if it sees fit.